In brief

 Trump has even claimed that the success of his NFT collections, and the surprising number of buyers who used cryptocurrency rather than fiat currency, helped change his perspective on Bitcoin and cryptocurrency.

-A digital wallet tied to the ex-President by blockchain analytics firm Arkham Intelligence shows that he has raked in millions in royalties from the NFTs—and also holds some of the biggest unofficial Trump meme coins, which likely were sent to the wallet without Trump's knowledge or consent.
+A digital wallet tied to the President by blockchain analytics firm Arkham Intelligence shows that he has raked in millions in royalties from the NFTs—and also holds some of the biggest unofficial Trump meme coins, which likely were sent to the wallet without Trump's knowledge or consent.

 Trump's crypto embrace

-But it was just this year when Trump really upped the pro-crypto talk.
+But it was just last year when Trump really upped the pro-crypto talk.
 “I make money with it, I have fun with it too,” Trump said in a March interview with CNBC’s Squawk Box.
 “Crazy new currencies, that’s what I call them.”

 Then, while hosting holders of his NFTs at his Mar-a-Lago resort in May, he told the crowd he was “good with” crypto—and slammed Biden and the Democrats for being “against it.”
 Many saw the event as a turning point in crypto policy conversations.

-Rumors dropped in May that the world’s richest man and biggest donor to the Trump campaign, Elon Musk, has been advising the presidential hopeful on a crypto strategy.
+Rumors spread in May that the world’s richest man and biggest donor to the Trump campaign, Elon Musk, has been advising the presidential hopeful on a crypto strategy.
 (Musk denied the reports.)
 In July, the Republican party issued a draft party platform that explicitly mentioned crypto—a first for the industry.

 After surviving an assassination attempt in July, the business mogul and former reality TV star earned Musk’s public endorsement, as well as support from many other prominent names in the digital asset space.
-And major crypto figures like the Winklevoss twins of Gemini and Kraken founder Jesse Powell have donated sizable sums to Trump.
+And major crypto figures like the Winklevoss twins of Gemini and Kraken founder Jesse Powell donated sizable sums to Trump.

 But the most tangible sign of Trump’s embrace of crypto came when he spoke at the 2024 Bitcoin Conference in Nashville, Tennessee.
 There, he promised the crowd that he would build a “strategic Bitcoin stockpile” for the country and that his plan was to turn the U.S. into the “crypto capital of the planet.”